jennifermulroy/14-Deep-Learning-crypto/README.md

 ### Summary of Model Results

+The models were tested on three windows of data:  1 day, 5 days, and 10 days.

+Sentiment was a poor predictor of Bitcoin prices across all three windows of data, therefore, short-term clusters of sentiment does not appear to be a helpful signal in determining Bitcoin's price.

-Three windows of data was tested, 1 day, 5 days, 10 days.
-Closing prices had a lower loss and tracked closer to actual bitcoin prices over time.
+Closing prices had a lower loss and tracked closer to actual bitcoin prices over time which may indicate autocorrelation and momentum factors should also potentially be explored.

 Both models predictability weakened as the lag increased.

 | Window | Closing Loss | FNG Loss    |
 |:---:     | :---:     | :---:    |